 in Medical Informatics & Decision Making

 With this special collection we want to inspire cross-domain experts interested in artificial intelligence/machine learning to stimulate research, engineering and evaluation in, around and for explainable AI – towards making machine decisions transparent, re-enactive, comprehensible, interpretable, thus explainable, re-traceable and reproducible; the latter is the cornerstone of scientific research per se, and it is of utmost importance for future digital medicine.

-1) JOURNAL only: Paper submission to the ex-AI special collection is possible from now on constantly until December, 31, 2019.
+1) JOURNAL only: Paper submission to the ex-AI special collection is possible from now on constantly until December, 31, 2019